PrivateStorageio/ZKAPAuthorizer/docs/source/configuration.rst

 The lease maintenance crawler visits all shares and renews their leases if necessary.
 The crawler will run at random intervals.
 The client will try to make the average (mean) interval between runs equal to this setting.
-The value is an ISO8601 duration string.
+The value is an integer number of seconds.
 For example to run on average every 26 days::

   [storageclient.plugins.privatestorageio-zkapauthz-v1]
-  lease.crawl-interval.mean = P26D
+  lease.crawl-interval.mean = 2246400

 lease.crawl-interval.range
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This item also controls the frequency of lease maintenance crawler runs.
 The random intervals between runs have a uniform distribution with this item's value as its range.
-The value is an ISO8601 duration string.
+The value is an integer number of seconds.
 For example to make all intervals fall within a 7 day period::

   [storageclient.plugins.privatestorageio-zkapauthz-v1]
-  lease.crawl-interval.mean = P3DT12H
+  lease.crawl-interval.mean = 302400

 lease.min-time-remaining
 ~~~~~~~~~~~~~~~~~~~~~~~~